project-melody/validator/README.md

-Melody Validation
+Melody Validator
 =================

 [![Build Status](https://secure.travis-ci.org/project-melody/validator.png)](http://travis-ci.org/project-melody/validator)

-Melody Validation is a set of validation rules with an easy way to customize validation groups.
+Melody Validator is a set of validation rules with an easy way to customize validation groups.
 It works with PHP 5.3.3 or later.

 - You can use chained validation like: v::email()->noWhitespace()->length(5,20)->validate("valid@email.com");